connrs/base16-tmux/README.md

 # base16 color theme for tmux

-A tmux base16 theme based on the work of [tmux-colors-solarized](https://github.com/seebi/tmux-colors-solarized) and [base16](https://github.com/chriskempson/base16).
+An adaptation of [base16-tmux](/mattdavis90/base16-tmux) which itself is a tmux base16 theme based on the work of [tmux-colors-solarized](https://github.com/seebi/tmux-colors-solarized) and [base16](https://github.com/chriskempson/base16).

 ## Installation
 These config snippets for the terminal multiplexer tmux should be added to your `~/.tmux.conf` configuration file.